 (Non)-Curator: Sophia Cai.

-The theme for this year’s c3 fundraiser is an ‘interrogation of the internal structures of the Melbourne art world.’
-The exhibition uses the notion of a train as a metaphor for structures of power within the art world and the various motions artists must go through in order to further their career.
-It also challenges the current zeitgeist of blockbuster exhibitions in Melbourne.
+The theme for 2018’s c3 fundraiser was an ‘interrogation of the internal structures of the Melbourne art world.’
+The exhibition used the notion of a train as a metaphor for structures of power within the art world and the various motions artists must go through in order to further their career.
+It also challenged the current zeitgeist of blockbuster exhibitions in Melbourne.

-Degrees of Separation is an exhibition that speaks to these topics.
-The basic idea for the exhibition is a ‘curate-by-peer’ model, where each artist’s acceptance in the project is conditional upon their nomination of two of their artist peers, who then nominate their peers, and so forth.
-The basis for this approach is rooted in the artistic community of Melbourne, but also that old adage that it is not ‘what you know but who you know.’
-This exhibition also delegates the role of the curator, by giving the responsibilities of selecting the artists and the works to the artists themselves.
+Degrees of Separation was an exhibition that spoke to these topics.
+The basic idea for the exhibition was a ‘curate-by-peer’ model, where each artist’s acceptance in the project is conditional upon their nomination of two of their artist peers, who then nominate their peers, and so forth.
+The basis for this approach was rooted in the artistic community of Melbourne, but also that old adage that it is not ‘what you know but who you know.’
+This exhibition also delegated the role of the curator, by giving the responsibilities of selecting the artists and the works to the artists themselves.

 Due to institutional constraints however, and the powers of geometric progression, (where 1 becomes 2, 2 becomes 4, 4 becomes 8, etc) Degrees of Separation was capped at a maximum of 30 artists and 4 degrees of separation in total.